 The way that businesses are conducting their operations has been consistently changing over the years.
 As technology has evolved and the devices available to us have gotten significantly better, hybrid work environments have become more popular.

 More so if your business has employees working from home or hires freelancers who use various endpoint devices.
 Although the benefits of having a hybrid work setup are well known, it has become clear that endpoints are one of the biggest attack vectors because of the potential vulnerabilities.

 Hence the need for a solution such as Microsoft Defender for Endpoint that can offer your organization comprehensive threat protection against external as well as internal attacks.

 Microsoft Defender for Endpoint is an enterprise-level security platform that Microsoft has designed to prevent, detect, investigate, and then respond to advanced threats on enterprise networks.
 This is something that has become extremely necessary especially when you consider information from sources such as a Ponemon Institute study that indicates that 68% of organizations have been the victim of at least one endpoint attack.

 And arguably the most worrying part of this is how these attacks are increasing not only in number but sophistication year by year.
-Looking at this highlights the importance of having a comprehensive solution that offers intelligent threat detection and remediation.
+Consequently looking at this highlights the importance of having a comprehensive solution that offers intelligent threat detection and remediation.

-There are several various technologies that Defender for Endpoint uses and these have been built into Windows 10 and some Microsoft Azure services.
-These include:
+Fortunately, there are several various technologies that Defender for Endpoint uses and these have been built into Windows 10 and some Microsoft Azure services.
+They include:

-- Cloud Security Analytics – Microsoft has the advantage of having access to significant amounts of data because of its massive service offering.
-This process will make use of big data, device learning, and unique Microsoft optics across the vast Windows ecosystem, enterprise cloud products, and online assets.
+Microsoft has the advantage of having access to significant amounts of data because of its massive service offering.
+Given that, this process will make use of big data, device learning, and unique Microsoft optics across the vast Windows ecosystem, enterprise cloud products, and online assets.
 Once the data has been put together, it can then be translated into insights, detections, and recommended responses to advanced threats.